phfdonda/story-weavers/README.md

 ### Translation of business requirements into software design
 This is a project created initially as a Capstone Project for the Microverse course - so I have to follow the requirements of the project, at least until it is approved.
 After that I can take this project to new horizons.
+As seen in the ERD, we have to create the following tables:
+- Users
+- Articles
+- Categories
+- Votes
+However, although it is required of me to create a database that "reflects" this ERD, there is a fundamental flaw in the relationship diagram: we have a many-to-many relation between Category and Article tables.
+I have to fix that, and by doing so I no longer "reflect" the ERD.
+There are two options, if I want to make it as similar as possible: first, I could create a join table to make a "through" relationship; the other one is just changing the many-to-many into one-to-many.
+The option that is most similar to the ERD is the last one, since we don't have to create a table that isn't there.
+Also, it better reflects our business requirements: if we consider the "category" a story, and each "article" a chapter, than you can't have a chapter that belongs to many stories.

 <!-- CONTACT -->
 ## Contact